tymnim/Timsgr/README.md

 ### Refferences

-Thanks to the guys that contribute to opensource so I could use Node, NW, Electron, and Node-RSA...
+Thanks to the guys that contribute to opensource projects so I could use Node, NW, Electron, and Node-RSA...
-Thanks to the guys from Fontawesome - thay have amaizing collection of icons | https://fontawesome.com/
+Thanks to the guys from Fontawesome - they have amaizing collection of icons | https://fontawesome.com/